 The report that presents the results of a pilot study of introducing tablets in education, held in 63 schools from eight European countries, with 263 teachers, Balanskat (2013) states that more than half of the teachers involved claims that the most rewarding result was the students' motivation increase.
 These teachers also highlight the fact that they have had more opportunities to implement new methods of teaching.
 In this study, 41% of teachers' state that the use of technology has a very positive impact on students' learning, while 45% considers that technologies have an impact on students' learning and the remaining claim not to recognize any positive impact.
-In a more specific context, such as the tablet, 46% of the teachers agree and 13% disagree that the use of the tablet has a positive impact on students' learning (the remaining claim not to agree).
+In a more specific context, such as the tablet, 46% of the teachers agree and 13% disagree that the use of the tablet has a positive impact on students' learning (the remaining claim not to agree or disagree).

 Moreover, Lewin and McNicol (2014) present the results of a pilot study, the iTEC project, carried out in 17 countries, where they intended to assess the impact of the integration of technology in teaching and learning process.
 The results of the questionnaire applied to 1399 teachers and 1488 students reveal that both teachers and students consider that learning mediated by technologies contributes to the development of 21st century skills, such as, independent learning, critical thinking, solving real-world problems, communication, collaboration and creativity, as well as digital literacy in students.
 Both teachers and students recognize the positive impact of the iTEC project on students.
 Teachers highlight the attitudes and the involvement of students in the school work.
 According to teachers, increased motivation and autonomy are two of the most important benefits of technology integration into the curriculum.
-Students agree that became more confident in the use of technologies and 86% stated that, after the project, are able to use a wider range of new technologies.
+Students reported that the project had a positive impact on their involvement in activities and learning.
+85% of the students agree that became more confident in the use of technologies and 86% stated that, after the project, are able to use a wider range of new technologies.